 I also love the look of the cool metal teeth left on the edge.
 The other advantage to this type of luggage is that the inside is simply plastic.
 Easy to maintain and clean.
 The other side has the neat little cloth pocket that you can do so many things with like Lesley did in her Vintage Suitcase Storage Post.

-Then the chrome was cleaned and polished with Simichrome and the entire suitcase rubbed with Armour All just like we did in Sweet Spring Suitcase.
+Then the chrome was cleaned and polished with Simichrome and the entire suitcase rubbed with Armour All just like we did with Sweet Spring Suitcase.
 I kinda liked the red strips that the previous owner painted on the chrome, probably for identification purposes, so I left them.

 Now it’s time to add the fun parts, the fabric for the bed and the “feet”.
 My pets seem to prefer a quilted fabric.
 The one in the featured image was from a quilt purchased at Marshalls and there was plenty of fabric to make several pet beds.
 Also, sometimes a standard size bed pillow will fix the suitcase.
 Hallelujah!
 Add a lovely quilted pillow sham, such as the one in the photo above (found in all the overstock stores) and you have the pillow for your pet bed with no sewing involved!
 Above is an example of a happy day when the pillow fit the suitcase.